 In what follows, things get more complex, so it’s good to keep our goal in mind: identify the products that make you the most revenue/profit to allow you to bid more aggressively on them.

 In practice I do it like this:

 - Pivot table them to group brands or brand+category together.

 - Add the product characteristics (margin and sales performance in the screenshot below)

 Step 3: Add custom labels to your shopping feed

 Once you’re finished segmenting your products in a spreadsheet based on your chosen product characteristics, you need to add this information to the product feed that you send to Google.

 Google Shopping has 5 custom labels that you can use for this.
-Usually you’ll reserve 1 label for price, one for seasonality another for margin.
+Usually, you’ll reserve 1 label for the price, one for seasonality another for margin.

 An example of what that can look like:

 - Custom_label_0: price (values: $9-$49 / $50-$99 / $100-$199 / $200 )